Lifestyle Guide

 The most important things to weigh include:

-- Independence — some dogs tolerate downtime better than others
+• Independence — some dogs tolerate downtime better than others

-- Barking tendency — dogs that react loudly to boredom or separation can become difficult quickly
+• Barking tendency — dogs that react loudly to boredom or separation can become difficult quickly

-- Emotional steadiness — some dogs cope better with alone time and transitions than others
+• Emotional steadiness — some dogs cope better with alone time and transitions than others

-It is also important to be honest about what “work full time” really means in your case.
+It is also important to be honest about what “work full time” actually means in your case.
 Some people work from home but stay busy all day.
 Others leave for eight or nine hours.
 Some can come home at lunch.
 Others cannot.
-Some have dog walkers, partners, or flexible schedules.
+Some have a partner, a dog walker, or flexible support.
 Others are doing it alone.
-The right dog depends on the actual shape of your week, not just the label.

 If you're also comparing independence, low maintenance, or apartment fit, explore: